Invoca/developer-docs/source/api_documentation/transactions_api/affiliate_response_params.rst

     - Call Result
     - Status of the transaction.

-  * - call_fee_localized
+  * - affiliate_payout_localized
-    - Fees
+    - Paid
-    - Telecommunications fee associated with transaction.
+    - Amount paid out to the publisher.

-  * - advertiser_call_fee_localized
+  * - matching_advertiser_payin_policies
-    - Media Channel Fees
-    - Media Channel Telecommunications fee associated with transaction.
+    - Matching Media Channel Payin Policies
+    - List of media channel policies that matched (base, bonus1, bonus2, etc.) to determine the media channel payin, separated by +.
+For example,base+bonus1+bonus3.
+Note that if there was any media channel payin, this field guaranteed to start with base.

+  * - payout_conditions
+    - Payout Conditions
+    - “Base condition with { highlighting } around the term(s) that disqualified publisher payout.
+For example: duration > 1 min and {in_region}”.

   * - city
     - City